 Must be valid for the duration of your stay

-Your Canadian passport needs to be valid only for the length of your stay in Dominica.
-Airlines may still enforce a 6-month validity rule — check with your carrier before flying.
+Your Canadian passport needs to be valid for the entire time you're in Dominica.
+No 6-month validity rule applies here — just cover your stay.
+Airlines may still ask for 6 months, so check with your carrier.

 Required